GreetingsEarthling/Various-Calculators-Python/README.md

 - I plan to hone my skills in Python, learning about libraries and the limitless potential it brings

 My vision for this project:
-- I would love to complete this program before the spring semester ends, so I can continue making more projects!
 - I plan to use the libraries NumPY and CustomTKinter in order to maximize the potential of this program with my current skills
 - Currently only adding a section for formulas commonly used in Algebra and Pre-Calculus level courses, but I plan to extend sections as I take higher level math courses over time.
 - Once I'm done with the programming in the main.py, calculator_logic.py, and gui.py files I have made, I will also try to insert information into buttons I have made for each individual formula with steps to take in order to solve problems involving these formulas.
 This way, a user will have the capability to learn how to solve these problems involving formulas by themselves!